gamecook/phaser-project-template/readme.md

 <img border="0" width="624" height="362" id="Picture 1" src="http://jessefreeman.com/wp-content/uploads/2013/05/pt-image001.jpg" />

-Next you will need to download a copy of <a target="_blank" href="https://github.com/photonstorm/phaser">Phaserâ€™s source code</a> add it to your src directory.
+Next you will need to download a copy of <a target="_blank" href="https://github.com/photonstorm/phaser">Phaser's source code</a> add it to your src directory.
 I keep it in a folder called src/libs/Phaser.
-Make sure you copy the main Phaser project code, you donâ€™t need the tests or other files floating around the directory.
+Make sure you copy the main Phaser project code, you don't need the tests or other files floating around the directory.

 <img border="0" width="274" height="288" id="Picture 2" src="http://jessefreeman.com/wp-content/uploads/2013/05/pt-image002.png" />